Cre8tion Crochet

 I love my ergonomic clay hooks from SiennasBowtique and BronzeShepherdStudio!
 They both have so many fun designs – I have several from each shop because they’re so darn cute and nice to hold onto!
 We also have lots of beautiful, handcrafted crochet hooks in our Yarn Crafts and Coffee Yarn Shop as well!

 Another great tool, especially when working with tough and/or chunky yarns is a bent tip tapestry needle.
-I like this silver set from WeCrochet, but Amazon also has a lot of cute, colorful options.
+Amazon has a lot of cute, colorful options.

 Measurements: